Geromatic/Midi-Unreal/README.md

 Place Plugins folder in your Unreal project

-Place Content folder in your Unreal project and overwrite folder or place the contents inside in your own Content Folder
+Place Content folder in your Unreal project and overwrite folder or place the contents inside in your own Content folder